 Understanding Blackstone Group's Unusual Options Activity

-Shares of Blackstone Group (NYSE:BX) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $116.2.
+On Monday, shares of Blackstone Group (NYSE:BX) saw unusual options activity.
+After the option alert, the stock price moved up to $115.56.

 - Trade Type: CALL